Neesh774/Beano/README.md

 - ``ban <user> [reason]`` bans a user with an optional reason
 - ``kick <user> [reason]`` kicks a user with an optional reason.
 - ``mute <user> [time]`` will mute a user, optionally unmuting them after a certain amount of time.
+- ``highlight <phrase> [channel]`` will highlight a phrase and ping you whenever the phrase is said, ignoring the optional channel argument.
+Re-highlighting the phrase will remove the highlight.
 - ``prefix <prefix>`` will change Beano's prefix.
 - ``purge <number>`` will purge a certain amount of a channel's messages.
 - ``role <user> <role name>`` will give or remove a role from a user